salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Salan Bhattarai
-  1. Worked on
+  1. Worked on completing the reviews page and styled the layout using React Bootstrap.
-  2. Commit to
+  2. Commit to support final debugging and help with preparing for the demo video.
-  3. Done by
+  3. Done by the end of Sprint 1.
   4. No blockers

 ## Allen Abraham